Corpse Party: Book of Shadows review

 Corpse Party: Book of Shadows Review

-Corpse Party: Book of Shadows is an app developed by MAGES.
+Corpse Party: Book of Shadows is an app by MAGES.
 Inc..
 Corpse Party: Book of Shadows was first published on .
-Corpse Party: Book of Shadows is accessible on the following platforms: Steam, Other.
+The app is currently available on Steam, Other.

 NOTE: This title is a followup to Corpse Party, and thus contains considerable spoilers for that game.
 If you have not played it, then I beg thee delve farther into these depths at your own risk, dear player!